Unfolded proximal neural networks for robust image Gaussian denoising: Introduction

 Let $f_\Theta^K$ be a feedforward NN, with $K$ layers and learnable parameters $\Theta$.
 It can be written as a composition of operators (i.e., layers) $f_\Theta = \mathrm{L}_{\Theta_K}\circ\dots\circ \mathrm{L}_{\Theta_1}$, where, for every $k\in \{1, \ldots, K\}$, $\Theta_k$ are the learnable parameters of the $k$-th layer $\mathrm{L}_{\Theta_k}$.
 The $k$-th layer is defined as

 where $\eta_k$ is an (non-linear) activation function, $\mathrm{W}_k $ is a linear operator, and $\mathrm{b}_k$ is a bias.
-In \cite{1903.01014}, authors shown that most of usual activation function involved in NNs correspond to proximal operators.
+In \cite{1903.01014}, authors showed that most of usual activation function involved in NNs correspond to proximal operators.